MaterializeInc/materialize/doc/user/content/sql/create-connection.md

 ##### Default connections {#kafka-privatelink-default}

-{{< private-preview />}}
+{{< public-preview />}}

-Some hosted services (like [Redpanda Cloud](/ingest-data/redpanda-cloud/)) do not require listing every broker individually.
-For such cases, you should specify a PrivateLink connection and the port of the bootstrap server instead.
+[Redpanda Cloud](/ingest-data/redpanda-cloud/)) does not require listing every broker individually.
+In this case, you should specify a PrivateLink connection and the port of the bootstrap server instead.

 ##### Default connection syntax {#kafka-privatelink-default-syntax}